localstack/docs/content/en/getting-started/help-and-support.md

 - Providing guidance on how to use LocalStack
 - Providing guidance on how to integrate LocalStack with your application

-However, Pro support does not include:
+However, dedicated support does not include:

 - Support for AWS services
 - General troubleshooting of your application